 - Customer lifetime value.

-GTM Strategy Examples
+Go-to-Market Strategy Examples

 When Oatly, a Swedish company, decided to expand its products into the US market, competition wasn’t a factor because oat milk wasn’t yet on the must-have list of American consumers.